mlin/gfabase/README.md

 # gfabase

-`gfabase` is a command-line tool for random-access storage of [Graphical Fragment Assembly (GFA)](https://github.com/GFA-spec/GFA-spec) data.
+`gfabase` is a command-line tool for random-access storage of [Graphical Fragment Assembly (GFA1)](https://github.com/GFA-spec/GFA-spec) data.
 It imports a .gfa file into a compressed **.gfab** file, from which it can later access subgraphs quickly (reading only the necessary parts), producing .gfa or .gfab.
 Beyond ID lookups, .gfab provides quick access to subgraphs by their mappings to linear reference coordinates, facilitating navigation within *de novo* assemblies or [rGFA reference graphs](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md).

 Effectively, .gfab is a new GFA-superset format with built-in compression and indexing.
-It is in fact a SQLite (+ [Genomics Extension](https://github.com/mlin/GenomicSQLite)) database populated with a [GFA-like schema](src/schema/GFA1.sql).
+It is in fact a SQLite (+ [Genomics Extension](https://github.com/mlin/GenomicSQLite)) database populated with a [GFA1-like schema](src/schema/GFA1.sql).
 Programmers have the option to access .gfab files directly using SQLite (+ Genomics Extension), without requiring `gfabase` nor even a low-level parser for .gfa/.gfab.

 ### Quick start